 Ah, loopholes.
 They're what make this country flexible.
-And one of those loopholes apparently allows flexible women to dance around nude in Iowa, for the time being, anyway:
+And one of those loopholes apparently allows flexible women to dance around nude in Iowa,

 Iowa doesn't have any all-nude strip clubs — but it does have performing arts centers where women dance naked.